All scholarships

 Who can apply for the NL Scholarship (formerly Holland Scholarship)?+

-Applicants must be eligible African nationals applying at the Bachelors / Masters level, meet the academic and English-language requirements set by Dutch Ministry of Education, Culture and Science / Nuffic, and be able to relocate to Netherlands for the duration of the programme.
+Applicants must be eligible African nationals applying at the Undergraduate, Masters level, meet the academic and English-language requirements set by Dutch Ministry of Education, Culture and Science / Nuffic, and be able to relocate to Netherlands for the duration of the programme.

 Is the NL Scholarship (formerly Holland Scholarship) fully funded?+